team24124/nths-ftc-2026-33517/README.md

+*This repository is now deprecated and is no longer being actively maintianed*

 # IMPORTANT FOR CONTRIBUTORS/PROGRAMMERS!
 Programmers on this team MUST follow the Standard Operating Procedure for making changes to the code in this repository.
 They can view this in their respective team document.